- How might I feel?

 Remember, not all individuals with a BRCA mutation will develop cancer.

 If your relatives are aware that you are having genetic testing, a conversation about the results may arise naturally.
 Depending on how you are feeling (physically and emotionally) it can feel like a difficult discussion to have.
-It can be particularly challenging if there are young family members you want to share the information with.
-Please remember you are not alone.
+It can be particularly challenging if there are young family members you want to share the information with: we know that some women struggle with the thought of potentially passing on a gene mutation to their children.
+All of these feelings are completely normal so please remember you are not alone.
 Some women find that confiding in their partner or a friend can be beneficial.
 Your local Clinical Genetics Service is also available to provide support.

 In many cases women find that their relatives are wondering whether they may have an increased cancer risk and are very accepting of the news about a gene mutation.
 It means they are able to have a predictive genetic test that can allow them to take action if they are at increased risk.

-Many people choose to have predictive genetic testing because they would rather be aware of an increased risk of cancer and take up additional screening and/or surgical options that are available.
-However, knowledge about a possible increased cancer risk may cause anxiety for relatives and some people are concerned about the possible impact on their work or insurance.
-There is more information about this here.
+Many people choose to have predictive genetic testing because they would rather be aware of an increased risk of cancer and take up the chance to have regular tests or even surgery (a risk-reducing operation).
+However, knowing about a possible increased cancer risk may cause anxiety for relatives.
+Some people are concerned about the possible impact on their work and insurance.
+There is more information about this in section 8 of our Genetic testing guide.
+Some people are worried about the impact a possible increased cancer risk might have on future relationships and having children of their own.
+There is no right or wrong way to feel and there is help and support available, including from your local Clinical Genetics Service.

 "I was really worried for my children, but relieved to know they can be tested and be alert for the signs.
 I was open with my family the whole way through about what it might mean for them."
 Shani